A dry, healthy home starts here.

 Installation is very similar to light-duty jack posts, except that a special base is created underneath each post, distributing the weight borne by the posts and virtually eliminating the risk of sinking supports.

 A galvanized steel design resists corrosion, while these powerful posts are capable of supporting bearing loads of 60,000 pounds or more.
 Installation is often completed in a day or less.
 In many cases, the jacks can be adjusted to lift the floor back up -- with no additional damage to your structure!

 At Basement Systems, our network of crawl space specialists can provide you with a permanent solution for your sagging, structurally weakened crawl space.
 We pride ourselves on our fast, professional installations, as well as our written transferable warranty.

-To sign up for a free crawl space structural repair quote with your local dealer, contact us by phone or e-mail today!
-Each free quote includes an on-site inspection, a professional consultation, a full-color copy of our crawl space book, and a customized, written cost estimate!
+To sign up for a free crawl space structural repair estimate with your local dealer, contact us by phone or e-mail today!
+Each free estimate includes an on-site inspection, a professional consultation, a full-color copy of our crawl space book, and a customized, written cost estimate!

 We serve throughout North America and Europe, including Canada and the United States.
 We look forward to hearing from you!

 Our innovative and forward-thinking approach to designing products has solved wet basement problems that the basement waterproofing and crawl space industry has faced for decades, and our patented sump pump systems are the smartest and most reliable.
 Plus we listen to our customers and respond accordingly!
 Basement Systems Inc. has been awarded 24 Patents and 19 Innovation Prizes on waterproofing products we use every day, including a battery back up sump pump system.
 This approach ensures the best waterproofing systems and solutions available.